San Pedro de Atacama to Ollague

 223km Villamar (4,030m – GPS08).
 First proper village since San Pedro de Atacama.
 Basic shops, 3 hospedajes.
 For Alota, continue on the road through town.

-39km Good surface.
-Flat with little climbing.
+39km Flat with little climbing.

 262km Start of descent to Alota.

 12km Descend to Alota.
-Road sandy with washboard.
 If you stick to the main road you have to wade the river before Alota.
 As you near Alota it may be better to ignore the desvio signs (they looked like they might stay there a while), follow the ‘closed’ road and cross the river on the foundations of a bridge.
 Join the main Avaroa to Uyuni road just west of Alota (and go R for the village).

 274km Villa Alota (3,830m – GPS09).
 Nice village with plenty of accommodation options and some slightly less basic shops.